-Focuses on the physical, chemical, and biological environment of freshwater systems, as well as on common methods used in the study of these systems.
+4 cr Focuses on the physical, chemical, and biological environment of freshwater systems, as well as on common methods used in the study of these systems.
 Concepts will be applied to addressing current challenges in conserving freshwater resources.
 Required laboratory.
 Prerequisite: BIOL 100 or BIOL 150 or ENVI 150H or instructor approval

-BIOL 380 Evolution 3 cr evolution.
-S will present e history of evolutionary thought and the tudents will present selected topics to the the effects of Darwinian thinking in such anthropology, psychology, sociology and class.
-Guest speakers disciplines as Prerequisit e: Junior status and/or department appro val BIOL 390 Biometry 3 cr Students wil variety of bi -oriented introduction to data analysis in l learn to statistically analyze and interpro ological experiments. e: Junior status and MATH 150, or MATI et data collected from a BIOL 395 Special Topics in Biology 1 to 4 cr biology cour seminar for students who have taken a su rses.
-This course may explore any of a var e: Junior/senior status, department appro iety of topics.
-BIOL 410 Biotechniques 4 cr - jor techniques in the fields of biochemist iology.
-This course is designed to be com Prerequisit BIOI 240 BIOI 245
+BIOL 380 Evolution

+Examines the history of evolutionary thought and the processes of organic evolution.
+Students will present selected topics to the class.
+Guest speakers will present the effects of Darwinian thinking in such disciplines as philosophy, anthropology, psychology, sociology and religion.
+Prerequisite: Junior status and/or department approval

+BIOL 390 Biometry

+Application-oriented introduction to data analysis in the context of biology.
+Students will learn to statistically analyze and interpret data collected from a variety of biological experiments.

+Prerequisite: Junior status and MATH 150, or MATH 220, or MATH 232

+BIOL 395 Special Topics in Biology 1 to 4 cr A course or seminar for students who have taken a substantial number of biology courses.
+This course may explore any of a variety of topics.

+Prerequisite: Junior/senior status, department approval.

+BIOL 410 Biotechniques

+Explores major techniques in the fields of biochemistry, cellular biology and molecular biology.
+This course is designed to be completely laboratory based.
 Prerequisite: BIOL 240, BIOL 245